 The leaves are all basal and appear after the flowering in the form of a rosette formed from a single leaf bud.
-Leaves are held erect from a sheathed stalk that is shorter than the leaf blade, which is oblong to ovate in shape, up to one foot long with the base truncate or slightly heart-shaped; the tips pointed to slightly rounded.
+Leaves are held erect by a sheathed stalk that is shorter than the leaf blade, which is oblong to ovate in shape, up to one foot long with the base truncate or slightly heart-shaped; the tips pointed to slightly rounded.
 Margins are entire.
-The primary veins are lateral with much branching.
+The primary veins are a central rib and laterals with much branching.
 The underside is paler in color.
 Young leaves are very soft and flexible.
 By late summer the leaves have withered away.

 The inflorescence is a purplish spadix (ovoid knob shaped cluster) contained within a pointed hood-like spathe, which on this plant is mostly purple-brown and mottled with green and is 4 to 6 inches long.
 The spathe is held at ground level as the stem of the spathe is underground.